ianstormtaylor/slate/docs/concepts/11-typescript.md

 # TypeScript

-Slate supports typing of one Slate document model (eg. one set of custom `Editor`, `Element` and `Text` types).
+Slate supports typing of one Slate document model (ie. one set of custom `Editor`, `Element` and `Text` types).

-You must define `CustomTypes` when using TypeScript or Slate will display typing errors.

 If you need to support more than one document model, see the section Multiple Document Models.

+**Warning:** You must define `CustomTypes` when using TypeScript or Slate will display typing errors.

 ## Defining `Editor`, `Element` and `Text` Types